chrjabs/rustsat/cadical/README.md

 # rustsat-cadical - Interface to the CaDiCaL SAT Solver for RustSAT

-Armin Biere's SAT solver [CaDiCaL](https://github.com/arminbiere/cadical) be used with the [RustSAT](https://github.com/chrjabs/rustsat) library.
+Armin Biere's SAT solver [CaDiCaL](https://github.com/arminbiere/cadical) to be used with the [RustSAT](https://github.com/chrjabs/rustsat) library.

+## Features

+- `debug`: if this feature is enables, the C++ library will be built with debug functionality if the Rust project is built in debug mode

 ## CaDiCaL Versions